Quick Take

 Size, Appearance and Behavior

 These buzzards are medium-sized raptors.
 Their size and weight vary from species to species.
 The European buzzard weighs between one and two pounds and has a wingspan of 4.2 to 4.9 feet.
 Females of all six species are generally larger than males.
-All of these birds are sexually dimorphic, which means that the males and females can be differentiated by their coloring, feather patterns, and other physical characteristics.
-This trait is highly unusual among birds of prey.
+All of these birds are sexually dimorphic, meaning males and females can be differentiated by their coloring, feather patterns, and other physical characteristics.
+While size dimorphism is common in birds of prey, differences in plumage are less widespread but not unique to honey buzzards.

 All six types of these birds have physical adaptations that protect them from being stung as they capture and kill their prey.
 These adaptations include heavy, armor-like scales on their feet and legs and dense, overlapping feathers on their lores.
 They are able to capture their prey efficiently thanks to their long, curved bills, which have elongated tips designed to hold insects securely.
 And their narrow nostrils prevent their noses from becoming clogged with wax or soil from their prey’s nests.